AUGUSTAProductions

 Each segment becomes a fully developed persona.
 Not a marketing exercise, not a user-story template.
 A production-ready creative brief that tells every member of the team exactly who they are talking to, what that person cares about, what they are afraid of, and what they sound like.

-Persona components: core desire (the life change, not the product feature), definition of success (specific and visceral), trigger experiences (real-life moments the product resolves), language and voice (verbatim from research), objections and skepticism (what the persona does not believe), visual world (the environments and aesthetics that feel native), and hook angles (entry points into the core desire).
+Each persona brief covers seven things: core desire (the life change, not the feature), success (specific and visceral), trigger moments (when the product matters), voice (verbatim from research), objections (what they don’t believe), visual world (what feels native), and hook angles (ways into the desire).

 · Output: Core Avatar and Sub-Avatar documents, one per persona